Therapy Dog Programs

 - Adults and children in physical or speech rehabilitation

-- Veterans and others with who have suffered physical and/or emotional trauma
+- Veterans and others who have suffered physical and/or emotional trauma

 Paws & Think is an affiliate of IAHAIO: International Association of Human-Animal Interaction Organizations.
 This global network works to promote best practices in the field to enhance the health and welfare of people and animals.
 To be accepted as a member of IAHAIO, Paws & Think needs to demonstrate their commitment to IAHAIO’s missions and goals and describe how our work supports positive human-animal interactions and/or animal-assisted interventions.